DeependraD/dblog/content/post/literate-programming-with-markdown-and-latex-part-1.md

 ## Tip 2

-A typical \LaTeX document header will contain following packages loaded at its preamble.
-Generally, use these \LaTeX packages in conjunction with R package `kableExtra`.
+A typical $\LaTeX$ document header will contain following packages loaded at its preamble.
+Generally, use these $\LaTeX$ packages in conjunction with R package `kableExtra`.

 Note, however, the order of package specification might have to be tweaked.
 Anyway, if reordering has to be done (in case of package/option clash), always compile from the intermediate `.tex` file to cut short the time/resource to render output from rmd again.